Faith Craft Faith Craft Studios Faithcraft Faith-Craft

 Extended/altered: Eastbourne, – All Saints (nd and 1927-29); – Holy Trinity (1909-10); – St John, Meads (1904 and 1911)

 Benjamin Ferrey (1810-80) was of Huguenot origin and a pupil of Augustus Charles Pugin (1762-1832), on whom and on his more famous son he wrote a book.
 He travelled with the latter in England and France, before joining the office of William Wilkins (1778-1839), whom he assisted with the drawings for the National Gallery.
 After going into practice for himself in 1834 he was in his early years involved with laying out the new resort of Bournemouth.
 He subsequently designed many country houses, mainly in the classical style, though the nearly 60 churches he designed are gothic.
 He restored many more churches, later in partnership with his son (see immediately below).
-He was diocesan architect of Bath and Wells from 1841 and much of his church work is thus in Somerset.
+He was diocesan architect of Bath and Wells from 1841 so much of his church work is in Somerset, but it is also widely found in Dorset.
 He was a Consulting Architect to the ICBS.
 His well built churches are mostly devoid of originality.

 Lit: BAL Biog file; Obit: The Builder 39 pp281-83